Cat Vomiting problems sometimes scare cat owners and rightly so. While an occasional episode of vomiting is normal in most cats,

 of the family to take turns giving her extra attention.
 Extra

-affection, more playtime with interactive cat toys, combing, and treats like these can all help her feel
+affection, more playtime with interactive cat toys, combing, and treats can all help her feel

 (4) Feeding small amounts of food more frequently